-I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics Edition)
+I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

-I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics Edition)
+I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 2026.06.21